Don’t have time to read the Guide now? We’ll email you a PDF copy.

 Growth, inflation and employment figures are usually the stats that can trigger the highest volatility, especially the GDP (Gross Domestic Product), the PCE (Personal Consumption Expenditures) and the CPI (Consumer Price Index), and the unemployment rate as well as the number of jobs created.

-With these figures, news traders can take advantage of higher price volatility by determining if the outlook for a country’s currency is good or bad, which will impact the demand of a given currency.
+With these figures, news traders can take advantage of higher price volatility by determining if the outlook for a country’s currency is good or bad, which will impact the demand for a given currency.

-#2 Fundamental strategy: Currency carry trading
+#2 fundamental strategy: currency carry trading

-How to use technical trading?
+How to use technical analysis

-Charts are the best way to visualise past prices and recognise trading patterns, which can give hints about future price movements if the situation repeats itself.
+Charts are the best way to visualise past prices and recognise patterns, which can give hints about future price movements if the situation repeats itself.

 Technical analysis is based on 3 key assumptions: